thanhhaimai/dotfiles/README.md

 # Mai Dotfiles #

 These are my dotfiles, and instructions to set up my dev laptop.
 This is just a note for myself when I want to install a new distro.
+However, feel free to take a look at the dotfiles, especially `.vimrc` and `.bashrc` If you copy some part of my vimrc/bashrc and see an error, check if you have the required software below.
+I also include an installation guide for fresh install of Mint 15 RC.

-Magi is the name of my computer.
+note: magi is the name of my computer, nothing special.

-## Required software: ##
+### Required software: ###

 These are software that my dotfiles depends on, which are not included by default in Mint 15 RC.
 If you only use my .bashrc and .vimrc, then you only need those.